REDD in the Yaeda ValleyHB

 Standard: Plan Vivo

 In recent history, several forces have threatened the cultural survival of the Hadzabe.
-Their entire livelihood is based largely on hunting and eating wild animals and birds, which has been effectively prohibited by the 1974 Wildlife Conservation Act, pushing them into more remote and marginal habitat types.
-Secondly, the areas that the Hadzabe do maintain are under increasing pressures brought about by human population growth and increasing land encroachment and conversion.
+Their livelihood is based largely on subsistence hunting of animals and birds, which has been effectively prohibited by the 1974 Wildlife Conservation Act, pushing them into more remote and marginal habitat types.
+Additionally, the areas that the Hadzabe do maintain are under increasing pressures brought about by human population growth and increasing land encroachment and conversion.

 In 2018, NativeEnergy took the project a step further.
 The programs funded through Plan Vivo Credits sales previously were constrained by the fluctuations of the carbon credit markets and struggled to make long term investments for lasting change.
 NativeEnergy, using the principles of Help Build,TM committed to purchasing five years of credits, allowing the Hadzbe community to count on reliable income.
 This reliability will give them the ability to invest in education and employment to ensure long term territorial security and governance capacity, to commit to regular health clinics, and to expand the benefits to each community member protecting habitat through direct household payments.